pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

 If we accidentally violate our semver, we will publish an additional version addressing the problem.
-In some cases, that may mean releasing ths same software with a corrected version, and shipping a new patch version identical to the version prior to the violation.
+In some cases, that may mean releasing the same software with a corrected version, and shipping a new patch version identical to the version prior to the violation.
 In others, it may mean releasing an additional patch version which reverts an unintentional breaking change.